Last Updated May 31, 2022

 - Utilities, and

-Anything else should be eliminated out of your budget.
+Anything else should be eliminated from your budget.
 This emergency budget should be the budget you use if you’re going through a tough financial time.

 If you haven’t made a budget yet, don’t wait one more day!
 You can start with this FREE Monthly Budget Printable or use one of my budget excel templates.